toribiodiego/ECE-465-Cloud-Computing/README.md

 ### Material

+The primary resource for the course is *Distributed Systems, 4th ed.* by Andrew Tanenbaum and Maarten van Steen, which lays the foundation for understanding the evolution of cloud computing from distributed systems.
+Complementing this, students will explore various online resources and hands-on examples that illuminate key technologies and best practices in modern cloud computing.

-- Multi-processing and network programming
+- Multi-processing and network programming techniques
-- Docker and Kubernetes
+- Containerization with Docker and orchestration with Kubernetes
-- CI/CD pipelines
+- CI/CD pipelines for efficient development and deployment
-- Distributed architectures, consistency, replication, and fault tolerance
+- Distributed architectures focusing on consistency, replication, and fault tolerance
-- Cloud-based deployment on virtual and Kubernetes nodes
+- Cloud-based deployment on virtual nodes and Kubernetes clusters

 ### Repository Structure